-- Demonstrate balanced and varied knowledge in the field of real estate. - Apply practical real estate skills needed for an array of potential positions in the real estate industry. - Demonstrate an understanding of and adherence to ethical practice and professional responsibility as a real estate professional. - Develop an understanding of the needs of the real estate industry and the economical and efficient delivery of real estate services. - Attain up-to-date skills in technology as they apply to the real estate industry.
+Demonstrate balanced and varied knowledge in the field of real estate.

+- Apply practical real estate skills needed for an array of potential positions in the real estate industry. - Demonstrate an understanding of and adherence to ethical practice and professional responsibility as a real estate professional. - Develop an understanding of the needs of the real estate industry and the economical and efficient delivery of real estate services. - Attain up-to-date skills in technology as they apply to the real estate industry.
-BUS-101 Introduction to Business 3

-REA-101 Principles of Real Estate I 3
+BUS-101 Introduction to Business REA-101 Principles of Real Estate I

-Subtotal: 6

-Second Semes ter

-REA-202 Zoning, Planning, and Land Use 3

-REA-203 New Jersey Environmental 3
+REA-202 - Zoning, Planning, and Land Use 3 Credit(s) REA-203 - New Jersey Environmental Regulations 3 Credit(s) REA-204 - Real Estate Leasing 2 Credit(s) REA-205 - Real Estate Financing 1 Credit(s)

-Regulations

-REA-204 Real Estate Leasing 2

-REA-205 Real Estate Financing 1